The Guides and Scouts of Norway

-The Guides and Scouts of Norway (Speiderne i Norge) is the national Scouting and Guiding federation of Norway, founded in 2003.
+The Guides and Scouts of Norway (Speiderne i Norge) is the national Scouting and Guiding federation of Norway, founded in 2003 as "Speidernes Fellesorganisasjon".
 It took over the WOSM membership of Norges Speiderforbund and the WAGGGS membership of the Fellesrådet for speiderpiker i Norge.
 Speidernes Fellesorganisasjon serves 17,348 Scouts (as of 2011) and 14,443 Guides (as of 2008).

 The federation has actual two independent member associations: